adammurdoch/kotlin-tools/base-plugins/README.md

 - Adds `unixMain` source sets for Kotlin code that is shared by macOS and Linux targets.
 - Adds a `library { }` block.

-## `net.rubygrapefruit.native.cli-app`
+### `net.rubygrapefruit.native.cli-app`

 Builds a command-line application implemented in Kotlin multiplatform that targets native desktop platforms.

 - Adds Linux and Windows x64 targets and macOS x64 and arm64 targets.
 - Adds `unixMain` and `unixTest` source sets for Kotlin code that is shared by macOS and Linux targets.
-- Adds `application { }` block, see below for the available settings.
+- Adds an `application { }` block, see below for the available settings.

+This uses the `net.rubygrapefruit.native.base-cli-app` plugin and adds the targets.

-## `net.rubygrapefruit.native.ui-app`
+### `net.rubygrapefruit.native.ui-app`

 Builds a UI application implemented in Kotlin multiplatform that targets native desktop platforms.

+- Adds macOS x64 and arm64 targets.
+- Adds an `application { }` block, see below for the available settings.

-## `net.rubygrapefruit.native.base-cli-app`
+### `net.rubygrapefruit.native.base-cli-app`

-Builds a CLI app implemented in Kotlin multiplatform.
+Builds a command-line application implemented in Kotlin multiplatform.
 Does not define any targets, these have to be explicitly defined.

-## `net.rubygrapefruit.kmp.base-lib`

-Builds a library implemented in Kotlin multiplatform.
-Does not define any targets, these have to be explicitly defined.
+## Native and JVM libraries

-## `net.rubygrapefruit.kmp.lib`
+### `net.rubygrapefruit.kmp.lib`

 Builds a library implemented in Kotlin multiplatform that targets the JVM, browser and native desktop platforms.